-This year, Olive Garden is offering veterans one free meal from a special Veterans Day menu, and in some cases, an additional 10% off the bill for the members dining with the veteran.
+This year, on Nov.
+11, 2021, Olive Garden will offer veterans one free meal from a special Veterans Day menu, and in some cases, an additional 10 percent off the bill for the members dining with the veteran.
 This offer is only available for dine-in, and they ask that veterans and active military simply show proof of service.

 Here is a list of over 100 restaurants celebrating Veterans Day with free or discounted meals for veterans and active duty military members who have sacrificed to guard our nation’s freedom.

 In 2021, Olive Garden will offer a free entrée from their special Veterans Day menu for all dine-in veteran and active-duty members.
 Meals include freshly baked garlic breadsticks and your choice of homemade soup or Olive Garden’s famous house salad.